 Funded Period: Jul 14 - Dec 18

-Claire is a supervisor on the Collaborative Masters Dissertation Programme with Glasgow Community Planning Partnership
+I am a supervisor on the Collaborative Masters Dissertation Programme with Glasgow Community Planning Partnership.

 - Governance and public participation